HANAND1979/opencvdatalab/README.md

 You can then get along using Datalab in your regular way

+# Optional step
-If you run the below command, opencv-python gets properly installed !/usr/local/envs/py3env/bin/python -m pip install opencv-python
+In the rare event Datalab (Jupyter) does not discover your OpenCV, run the below command, opencv-python gets properly installed.

+!/usr/local/envs/py3env/bin/python -m pip install opencv-python

 After this go ahead with
 import cv2 as cv etc.

+# Add-on of Cloud Storage API package
+Often while working with datalab I found the need to read/write from Google Cloud Storage.
+So have baked in those as well into the build.
+Just reduces number of imports you have to do.